Ports & Trucking

-EKA has significant experience working on high profile projects transportation project at the Port of Los Angeles and Port of Long Beach involving transportation, air quality and climate change issues.
-EKA Senior Vice President Alex Cherin Alex Cherin formerly served as Managing Director at the Port of Long Beach.
+EKA has significant experience working on high profile transportation projects at the Port of Los Angeles and Port of Long Beach involving transportation, air quality and climate change issues.
+EKA Senior Vice President Alex Cherin formerly served as Managing Director at the Port of Long Beach.
 EKA has represented terminal operators, steamship lines, trade associations, 3PLs, freight forwarders and logistics companies before Commissioners and staff at both Ports.

 In addition, EKA has significant and relevant relationships and presence in the Inland Empire, including working with the Inland Empire Economic Partnership.
 EKA has worked comprehensively with the San Bernardino County Board of Supervisors on behalf of several technology companies on several large-scale landfill projects and their related communications efforts.
 Our team regularly briefs members of the Alameda Corridor Transportation Authority (ACTA) on regulatory matters impacting trucking as well as members of the Southern California Association of Governments (SCAG).
 Our team regularly presents at Port industry functions including an update on truck matters at the Port of Long Beach’s annual “Pulse of the Ports” event.

 - San Pedro Bay Clean Air Action Plan: Alex Cherin served as the Managing Director for Trade Relations and Port Operations at the Port of Long Beach, where he was responsible for the development and implementation of all communications related to the Ports’ first “San Pedro Bay Clean Air Action Plan”.
 This Plan, the first of its kind, effectuated the transition of the entire port drayage fleet from diesel engines to cleaner fuels including LNG, hydrogen fuel cell and battery electric.
 In conjunction with this project, Alex was the lead project manager in dealing with CARB, AQMD and federal agencies, including the EPA.